 Until the end of 2010 Panasonic-Technics manufactured what was arguably the best value bargain - sound for pound - that a reasonable money could buy - the Technics SL-1200 series.
 However, after thirty eight years of manufacture, Technics decided to discontinue this marvelous turntable.

 These pages started off as being devoted to the Technics turntable, but even though it is no longer produced I hope that my scribblings will still encourage you to get out your classic old LP's and Singles and even your old turntable if you have one lurking in the cupboard or loft.

 If you don't have a turntable, Ivan Kursar of Cool Gales has been kind enough to make some excellent suggestions (April 2011):

-My current favourite for a superb budget turntable is the Pro-Ject Xpression III, now fitted with the very fine Ortofon 2M Red cartridge.
+My current favourite for a superb budget turntable is the Pro-Ject Xpression, now fitted with the very fine Ortofon 2M Silver cartridge.
 Extremely stylish deck.
-Both my daughters have one.
+Both my daughters have a Project Xpression.

 Moving up the range, the Scheu Cello is another great looking and great performing deck.
 It just got a rave review from Hi-Fi Choice.
 A popular (rightly so) alternative at just a bit more dosh is the Clearaudio Concept.

 And finally, I believe the Scheu Premier II to be the best-value turntable we sell.
 I have heard it in several very, very high-end systems, and it more than holds its own.
 This is really a top-notch deck at around a mid range price.

 The Technics SL-1210 Mk 2 (SL-1200 MK 2 PK in N. America)